 Chinese idioms about approaching danger

-Warnings about the need to prepare for impending danger, and how to cope when a threat is at hand.
+Warnings about the need to prepare for imminent danger and how to deal with a threat when it is at hand.

 China motif